-In my heart, I’m a Pacific Northwest girl, raised in Alaska.
+In my heart, I’m a temperate climate gal, raised in Alaska.
 I love layers, being covered up, and have a tendency to break out in sun rash after about five minutes.
 The truth is that don’t own much that I can wear in the Caribbean without breaking out in a sweat after 2.7 seconds.

 After scrounging around through some bins of ‘out-of-season’ clothes, I threw a few colorful dresses and skirts in my bag and hoped for the best.
 In the end, I was pretty comfortable through my 10-day Caribbean cruise, and feel confident advising you how to pack to look cute without weighing your luggage down.
 (Yes, I know the crew will bring it to your cabin – that’s no excuse for overpacking!)

 A few last minute notes before we dive into the packing list:

 - Unsurprisingly, the Caribbean is hot.
 Light, flowy clothing is a must, especially on port days.

 - It’s also humid and muggy, and can sometimes even be rainy depending on the time of year.
 Clothes that are made of quick-drying material are going to fare better and wrinkle less in your bag.